baharababah/DIM/README.md

 # The application now knows when to turn the light on/off:
-* Suppose the collected dataset illusrats that you usually go to sleep at 9:00PM on weekdays and 1:00AM on weekends.
+* Suppose the collected dataset illusrats that you usually go to the bed at 9:00PM on weekdays and 1:00AM on weekends.
   * The appliaction will turn the light off 9:00PM on weekdays.
   * The appliaction will turn the light off 1:00AM on weekends.